 Away from these, bear in mind the following facts:

-- replacing the normal windows with impact windows is expensive.
+- Replace the normal windows with impact windows is expensive.

 - You may need permits or variances from the local authorities.